 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Library's basic financial statements.
-The supplementary information (pages 39-45) and other information (pages 46-47) is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information (pages 38-44) and other information (pages 45-46) is presented for purposes of additional analysis and is not a required part of the basic financial statements.

 The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2016 supplementary information is fairly stated, in all material respects, in relation to the 2016 basic financial statements as a whole.
-We have also previously audited, in accordance with the auditing standards generally accepted in the Library's basic financial statements for the year ended April 30, 2015, which are not presented with the accompanying financial statements.
-In our report, dated July 8, 2015, we expressed unmodified opinions on the respective financial statements of the governmental activities, each major fund, and the aggregate remaining fund information.
+In our opinion, the 2017 supplementary information is fairly stated, in all material respects, in relation to the 2017 basic financial statements as a whole.
+We have also previously audited, in accordance with the auditing standards generally accepted in the United States of America, the Library's basic financial statements for the year ended April 30, 2016, which are not presented with the accompanying financial statements.
+In our report, dated September 14, 2016, we expressed unmodified opinions on the respective financial statements of the governmental activities, each major fund, and the aggregate remaining fund information.